dgossow/daft/README.md

-daft
+DAFT
 ====

-Implemenation of DAFT algorithm, plus tools.
+Implemenation of DAFT (Depth-Adaptive Feature Transform) algorithm, plus tools.
+For more information, see https://ias.in.tum.de/people/gossow/rgbd.

 # Directory structure: